lmarcelinoc/FreeSWITCH_Install_Script/README.md

-# FreeSWITCH_Install_Script
+# FreeSWITCH_Install_Script - updated for 22.04 on 12/4/2023
-Ubuntu Install Script for FreeSWITCH 20.04
+Ubuntu Install Script for FreeSWITCH 22.04

 1. git clone or download the installer file
 2. chmod +x freeswitch_ubuntu_installer.sh